Knightrel/Prototype-HS110/README.md

 3. See if automatic (15 min) refresh is working, once the devices are stable (current).
 May have to go to polling.

+4. Monitor UDP implementation for split return messages from the device causing the DH to generate an error and not update the week/month stat data.

 # Installation:

 This Device Handler REQUIRES the 'Prototpye.js' bridge app.
 It runs concurrently with existing bridge apps for this product line.
 It uses Port 8085 on the Bridge.